 7. Optical Character Recognition (OCR) and Document Automation

-Security and logistics use computer vision applications to scan license plates and IDs in real time.
+Security and logistics teams also use computer vision applications to scan license plates and IDs in real time.
 Cameras capture images that AI vision systems analyze to read and verify characters quickly.
 These systems support access control, toll collection, and inventory tracking with minimal human intervention.

 8. Augmented Reality and Vision Transformers